evykassirer/notes/cs241/class_notes.md

 no required textbook

-*** Introduction ***
+###Introduction

 What happens when you compile and run a program?

 What is a compiler?
-   high-level language ->[compiler]-> lower-level language
+- high-level language ->[compiler]-> lower-level language
+ - this is common, but not always the case
+- more generally:
-     - this is common, but not always the case more generally: source language ->[compiler]-> target language source program ->[compiler]-> target program (equivalent, for some definition of equivalent)
+ - source language ->[compiler]-> target language
+ - source program ->[compiler]-> target program (equivalent, for some definition of equivalent)

-Why do we need a compiler?
-	humans write code
+Why do we need a compiler? - helping humans write code
-	easier for people to understand and program lets you choose the right language for the job you want to do safety - compiler helps you, lets you know if you're doing bad things abstraction - can write programs without understanding how everrrything works
+- easier for people to understand and program
+- lets you choose the right language for the job you want to do
+- safety - compiler helps you, lets you know if you're doing bad things
+- abstraction - can write programs without understanding how everrrything works

 Why do we need a compiler? - why can't computer just run the source language directly?
-	slower
+- slower
-	low-level language is hardware specific (machine dependent) - optimized to run well on specific hardware - however the source code is machine independent
+- low-level language is hardware specific (machine dependent) - optimized to run well on specific hardware - however the source code is machine independent

-A closer look at the compiler (the CS241 compiler - not neccesarily true for every compiler)
+###A closer look at the compiler

+(the CS241 compiler - not neccesarily true for every compiler)

 	source program -> [scanning/lexical analysis] -> tokens
+        	       -> [parsing] -> parse tree
+        	       -> [semantic analysis] -> parse tree and symbol table -> [semantic analysis] -> parse tree and symbol table -> [code generation] -> assembly code assembly code -> [assembler] -> machine code (1s and 0s)

-							normalizes input e.g. normalizes whitespace - example could be an if statement gets the token "IF" -> [parsing] -> parse tree
+- scanning normalizes input e.g. normalizes whitespace - example could be an if statement gets the token "IF"
-				   			note these first two steps are the syntactic analysis -> [semantic analysis] -> parse tree and symbol table -> [code generation] -> assembly code
+- the first two steps are the syntactic analysis
-				   			example assembly code: add $3 $5 $7     jr $31
+- example assembly code: add $3 $5 $7     jr $31
-	assembly code -> [assembler] -> machine code (1s and 0s)
-		note the assembler is a specifc type of compiler that translates between assembly code and machine code
+- note the assembler is a specifc type of compiler that translates between assembly code and machine code

-we're going to be coding this entire process!
+We're going to be coding this entire process!

-*** Bits ***
+###Bits

-Binary number
+- Binary number
-Bit: 0 or 1.
+- Bit: 0 or 1.
 Abstraction of high/low voltages or magnets
-Byte: 8-bits e.g. 11001001
+- Byte: 8-bits e.g. 11001001
-	There are 256 (2^8) possible bytes
+ - There are 256 (2^8) possible bytes
-Word: machine specific grouping of bytes
+- Word: machine specific grouping of bytes
-	4 or 8 bytes (32-bit or 64-bit)
+ - 4 or 8 bytes (32-bit or 64-bit)
-	we are going to use a 32-bit word - this matters when we generate and assemble assembly code
+ - we are going to use a 32-bit word - this matters when we generate and assemble assembly code
-Nibble: 4 bits.
+- Nibble: 4 bits.
 Half a byte

-*** Bytes ***
+#### Bytes

 Given a byte in the computer's memory, what does it mean?
 For example: 11001001

 It could be a number.
 Conventionally in binary it is 2^0 + 2^3 + 2^6 + 2^7 = 1 + 8 + 64 + 128 = 201

 It is an unsigned value.
 Wait, how do we represent negative numbers?

+#####Negative numbers

-Negative numbers - simple approach: sign-magnitude representation.
+Simple approach: sign-magnitude representation.
-	Reserve first bit to represnt the sign.
-0 means positive, 1 means negative - the rest of the bits are the magnitude e.g. 11001001 is a negative number with magnitude 1001001 = 73 -- so our value is -73 For 8-bit, it can represent numbers form -127 to 127 0 is both 00000000 and 10000000 - two representations for zero! need to comparisons for NULL - not good another downside - arithmetic is tricky.
+- Reserve first bit to represnt the sign.
+0 means positive, 1 means negative - the rest of the bits are the magnitude
+- e.g. 11001001 is a negative number with magnitude 1001001 = 73 -- so our value is -73
+- For 8-bit, it can represent numbers form -127 to 127
+- 0 is both 00000000 and 10000000 - two representations for zero! need to comparisons for NULL - not good
+- another downside - arithmetic is tricky.
-		If we have to positive or two negative values, do the normal addition for magntiudes and use the common sign.
+ - If we have to positive or two negative values, do the normal addition for magntiudes and use the common sign.
-		But what if signs are different?
-Subtract the smaller value from the larger value and use the sign of the larger Overly-complicated.
+ - But what if signs are different?
+Subtract the smaller value from the larger value and use the sign of the larger - overly-complicated.
 Not good.

 Negative numbers - better approach - 2s compliment

-	To interpret an n-bit value
-	1) interpret the number as unsigned
+- interpret the number as unsigned
-	2) if the first bit is zero, then done
+- if the first bit is zero, then done
-	3) Else, subtract 2^n
+- else, subtract 2^n
+- e.g.
-	e.g. n = 3: 011 = 3
+ - n = 3: 011 = 3
-	e.g. 111 = 7 -> first bit is not 0 -> subtract 2^3 -> = -1
+ - 111 = 7 -> first bit is not 0 -> subtract 2^3 -> = -1
-	e.g. 101 = 5 -> first bit is not 0 -> subtract 2^3 -> -3
+ - 101 = 5 -> first bit is not 0 -> subtract 2^3 -> -3
+ - 1100100 from before is now -55

-	To get the twos compliment negation of an n-bit number, subtract the number from 2^n.
-Alterntaively, flip the bits (0->1, 1->0) and add one. e.g. 110
+- To get the twos compliment negation of an n-bit number, subtract the number from 2^n.
+ - Alterntaively, flip the bits (0->1, 1->0) and add one.

+e.g. 110

 	1000    110->001
 	-110         + 1
 	 010         010

+Binary <-> Decimal

 	Binary 	000 	001	010	011	110 	101 	110 	111
 	Decimal	0 	1 	2 	3 	-4	-3 	-2 	-1

-	For 8 bits, this gives -128 to 127
+- For 8 bits, this gives -128 to 127
+ - note: -128 has no negation as 128 has no representation
+ - e.g. with 3 bits: 100 -> 011 + 1 = 100 (we get the same thing - no representation for its negation)
-	Only one zero
+- Only one zero
-	Arithmetic is clear.
+- Arithmetic is clear.
 Arithmetic is mod 2^n (you can just add them like you usually would)

-	e.g. 1100100 from before is now -55

-	note: -128 has no negation as 128 has no representation e.g. with 3 bits: 100 -> 011 + 1 = 100 (we get the same thing - no representation for its negation)

-*** Hexadecimal Notation ***
+#### Hexadecimal Notation
-Base 16: 0..9, and A-F (case doesn't matter)
+- Base 16: 0..9, and A-F (case doesn't matter)
-Each hex digit is 4 bits, so 11001001(subscript 2) = C9(subscript 16)
+- Each hex digit is 4 bits, so 11001001(subscript 2) = C9(subscript 16)
-	subscipt 2 means it's in base 2 convert binary to hex by taking 4 digit chunks - the first 4 digits 1100 = 4+8=12=C and the last four digits 1001=1+8=9
+ - subscipt 2 means it's in base 2
+- convert binary to hex by taking 4 digit chunks
+ - e.g 11001001 - break into 1100 1011 -> 1100=4+8=12=C  1001=1+8=9 -> C9

-0x - hex prefix  0xC9
+- use 0x as the hex prefix e.g. 0xC9

-Given a byte how can we tell which interpretation is correct? (unisnged, sign-magnitude, twos complement) We can't really know.
+Given a byte how can we tell which interpretation is correct? (unisnged, sign-magnitude, twos complement)
+- We can't really know.
 We need to remember our intent when we stored the byte

 But wait!
 We don't even know if it is a number

-*** Back to Bytes ***
+####Back to Bytes
-It could be a character - depends on the character coding you're using.
+- It could be a character - depends on the character coding you're using.
-We will assume a convention ASCII (American standard code for Information Interchange)
+- We will assume a convention ASCII (American standard code for Information Interchange)

 ----